Luzifer/github2gitea/README.md

       --migrate-archived           Create migrations for archived repos
       --migrate-forks              Create migrations for forked repos
       --migrate-private            Migrate private repos (the given Github Token will be entered as sync credential!) (default true)
-      --source-expression string   Regular expression to match the full name of the source repo (i.e. '^Luzifer/.*$') --target-user int            ID of the User / Organization in Gitea to assign the repo to --target-user-name string    Username of the given ID (to check whether repo already exists)
+      --no-mirror                  Do not enable mirroring but instad do a one-time clone --source-expression string   Regular expression to match the full name of the source repo (i.e. '^Luzifer/.*$') --target-user int            ID of the User / Organization in Gitea to assign the repo to --target-user-name string    Username of the given ID (to check whether repo already exists)